aaronkamm/RecipeApp/README.md

 Queries to the Edamam API

-Frontend built & designed with ReactJS and Material-UI
+UI built & designed with ReactJS/Material-UI